vacp2p/rfc/content/docs/rfcs/38/README.md

 vote on whether a given transaction should be counted as valid which reaches an eventual consistent state in which the transactions are said to have been finalized.

+Like the Prisoner Dilemma, the execution of Glacier on a single proposal doesn't have very complicated game theoretics.
+Simply conceived, multiple runs of Glacier could track a linear chain of consensus like any other contemporary implementation.
+But in practice, leaderless consensus may be used contribute finalization of multiple proposals arranged in a directed acyclic graph.
+Nodes would naturally choose to compute the consensus of directed graph of the proposals that they are interested in.
+This autosharding property superceeds any possible Nakomota consensus mechanism, as any proof of work mechanism would by defition need to increase its the work necessary for its continued constant security of all chains of interest.

 # Glacier Algorithm Specification